The Making of Britain’s First Anti-Muslim Riots

 The extent to which this baseless notion of an Europe overrun by Muslims (Eurabia as it is called) has taken hold in the white imaginary cannot be overstated.
 It is now a mainstay of mainstream media.
 Political discourse is infected with its talking points and narratives, to the extent that politicians of all stripes have found themselves adopting it in order to stay popular and relevant.
 On social media, enabled by platform owners like Meta’s Mark Zuckerberg and X’s Elon Musk, it is reproduced on an industrial scale for public consumption.

 But the far-right are not the only villains in this piece.
-Their fearmongering has merged with a more long-running, state-led Project Fear to create today’s environment of hate in which racialised minorities are fair game.
+Their fearmongering has merged with a more long-running, state-led Project Fear to create today’s environment of hate in which Muslims are fair game.
 From shortly before the turn of the millennium, politicians of all stripes have sought to vilify Islam/Muslims as a necessary tool for manufacturing public consent to maintain global western hegemony by way of the euphemistic War on Terror.
 Helped by incidents of domestic blowback, they used “terrorism” as a pretext to craft a new enemy to replace the old Red Menace.
-A frightful panoply of legislation, including the Orwellian pre-crime intervention epitomised by Prevent, was deployed to manage dissent and support for any entity that challenged western militarism.
-The erosion of civil liberties that this entailed could not be done without instilling the requisite fear of Muslims into the British public.
-For a glaring recent example of this, we need look no further the former Home Secretary Suella Braverman’s crusade to present anti-genocide protests in the UK, in which Muslims participated in large numbers, as “hate marches“.
+A frightful panoply of legislation, including the Orwellian pre-crime intervention epitomised by the PREVENT programme, was deployed to manage dissent and support for any entity that challenged western militarism.
+The erosion of civil liberties that this entailed could not be done without demonising Muslims and instilling the requisite fear of the community into the British public.

 No hate narrative is capable of taking hold in a population without an effective delivery mechanism.
 Enter social media.
 Since digital media has undoubtedly been the dominant mode of dissemination for far-right hate narratives it is useful to briefly reflect on its role as an incubator and purveyor of xenophobia.
 Research shows that social media is a radicalising agent for many, if not most, people who commit racially motivated hate crimes.
 The manifesto of far-right terrorist, Anders Breivik, who killed 77 people in Norway in 2011, was composed almost entirely from online sources.
 White supremacist Dylann Roof, who killed nine African-American churchgoers in Charleston, USA, in 2015 was said to rely almost entirely on extreme right wing websites for his political learning.
 Even in cases where the original impetus does not seem to be internet related, far-right websites act as an accelerant, goading the perpetrator to continue with their hate crimes, as appears to have happened to Peter Mangs, the Swedish serial killer who brought a reign of terror to the Swedish city of Malmo in 2009-2010 by targeting mainly people of colour (Mechanisms of online radicalisation: how the internet affects the radicalisation of extreme-right lone actor terrorists: Guri Nordtorp Mølmen & Jacob Aasland Ravndal, 2021).
 Closer to home, Darren Osborne, who killed an elderly man after driving a van into a crowd of Muslim pedestrians near a mosque in London in 2017, was radicalised by far-right material he had accessed online.